tcoukoulis/packer-debian-9.5-with-docker/README.md

-# Packer Debian 9.5 with Docker for Vagrant
+# Packer Debian with Docker

 ## Purpose

-I wanted a Vagrant base box that used Debian 9.5 with Docker installed by default.
+I wanted a Vagrant base box that used the latest version of Debian with Docker installed by default.
 I couldn't find one pre-built, so I built one.

 ## Requirements